Thesmader/tdd_presentation/tdd.md

 refactor the implementation and move on to the next test.

 ---
+# Things that developers should avoid when practicing TDD:
+1. Writing tests that are too complex.
+2. Writing tests that duplicate functionality: Developers should avoid writing tests that duplicate functionality already covered by other tests, as this can lead to redundancy and make the test suite more difficult to manage.
+3. Writing too much code before writing tests: TDD emphasizes writing tests before writing production code.
+Developers should avoid writing large amounts of production code before writing tests, as this can make it more difficult to test the code and can lead to a less effective test suite.
+4. Neglecting to refactor code: TDD involves continuously refactoring code to make it cleaner, more maintainable, and easier to understand.
+5. Neglecting collaboration with stakeholders: TDD emphasizes collaboration between developers, testers, and business stakeholders to ensure that software is meeting the needs of its users.
+Developers should avoid neglecting collaboration with stakeholders, as this can lead to misunderstandings, missed requirements, and software that doesn't meet user needs.

+---
 # Recommended first steps for developers who want to start using TDD:
 1. Start with a small project: If you're new to TDD, it's a good idea to start with a small project to get familiar with the approach.
 Choose a project that you can complete in a short amount of time, such as a simple utility or a small feature of a larger application.
 2. Identify the requirements: Before you start writing any code, identify the requirements for the project.
 What problem are you trying to solve?
 What functionality do you need to implement?
 What inputs and outputs are involved?